Double-Auction Mechanisms for Resource Trading Markets: Introduction

-Iosifidis et al.\ \cite[p.1635]{iosifidis-etal15double-auction} point out that designing incentive compatible mechanisms for double-auctions which are weakly budget balanced (the broker should not end up subsidizing the mechanism) is `notoriously hard' and has been done only in certain simplified settings (McAfee auction \cite{mcafee92dominant_strategy}) or can be computationally intensive.
+The work in \cite{iosifidis-etal15double-auction} is however limited to scenarios where the agents are only \emph{price-taking}\footnote{Price-taking agents simply accept the prices communicated by the network-manager without investigating the process via. which the prices may have been set (details are available in Section~\ref{price_taking_section}).}.
+In the current work, we extend their double-auction mechanism to incorporate \emph{price-anticipating agents}\footnote{Price-anticipating agents take actions by anticipating the effect of their actions on the prices set by the network-manager (see Section~\ref{price_anticipating_section} for details).}.
+Specifically, we propose a Stackelberg-game based double-auction mechanism, and prove a lower bound on the loss in efficiency (incurred because of the price-anticipating nature of the agents).
+Finally, from the context of double-auctions, Iosifidis et al.\ \cite[p.1635]{iosifidis-etal15double-auction} point out that designing incentive compatible mechanisms for double-auctions which are weakly budget balanced (i.e., the broker should not end up subsidizing the mechanism) is `notoriously hard' and has been done only in certain simplified settings (McAfee auction \cite{mcafee92dominant_strategy}) or can be computationally intensive.
 So \cite{iosifidis-etal15double-auction} took a network utility maximization approach and left the analysis of the price-anticipating scenario open \cite[Sec~VII, p.1646]{iosifidis-etal15double-auction}.
+In this work we address the above gap in literature.